 The Abaco islands are located in the northern Bahamas and provide some of the best bonefish flats in the world.
 The Abaco islands are more than 120 miles long and cover more than 650 square miles of fishable waters.

 The Marls is a huge expanse of flats located on the West side of Abaco.
 This enormous area is littered with mangroves, creeks, and hard white sand-bottomed flats that create the perfect environment for bonefish.
 Anglers could spend their entire trip just fly fishing this one huge area where the next big bonefish could be right around the corner.

 A short distance south of Marsh Harbor is the superb bone fishery of Cherokee Sound.
-When speaking of fly fishing for bonefish, this may not be the first destination of choice, but don’t be fooled; Cherokee Sounds holds large numbers of bones as well as some large ones at that.
+When speaking of fly fishing for bonefish, this may not be the first destination of choice, but don’t be fooled; Cherokee Sounds holds large numbers of bones, and some large ones at that.

 Fly Fishing For Bonefish on Acklins Island

 Acklins Island is one of the least-visited and most productive fisheries in the Bahamas.
 Out of the way of the crowds found further north, Acklins is an anglers paradise.
 Explore the pristine flats in search of the “grey ghost.”
 The shallow waters around Acklins Island offer more wadeable flats than what one could feasibly fish in a vacation.
 There’s a reason Acklins is famous for its bonefish, and every serious saltwater angler needs to experience this fantastic place at least once.
 If you’re looking for a trip Bahamas bonefishing trip, Yellow Dog can make it happen.